 What is Imago Relationship Therapy?

-Unlike one-on-one individual therapy and the early days of marriage counseling, couples work requires a format that guarantees emotional safety.
+Unlike one-on-one individual therapy and the early days of marriage counseling, couples' work requires a format that guarantees emotional safety.
 The problem isn't lack of communication, but rather the style and depth of meaningful interaction.
-You will perform concrete, specific actions that are effective and reinforce themselves.
-You will be given homework assignments, reading and hold practice sessions during the course of the week.
-You can download my Imago Couples Manual.
+You will learn specific and effective actions that are reinforced through homework assignments.
+You can download our Imago Workbook for Couples.
 I provide a bound copy for each of you on the first session.

 Working Without a Partner